How to Spend 2 Epic Days in Olympic National Park

 Heart O’ the Hills Campground is in the park and not in Port Angeles.
 It’s only 20 minutes outside of the city.
 The campground is first come, first served and has 124 spots.
 The cost to camp here is $24 per night.
 This is an excellent place to begin your stay if you’re in an RV or are willing to camp.

-I loved seeing Olympic National Park in a campervan and can’t recommend the experience enough.
-It allows so much flexibility!
 The campervan offers a lot of the flexibility of an RV, but it doesn’t have the same footprint.
 It’s nice being able to use lots of different campsites.

 Port Angeles- Hotels